What is the Heilmeier Catechism? And why is it important? Vertx explores how to draft a winning proposal in 8 easy steps.

 Beyond the Catechism

 The Heilmeier Catechism is not intended to function as a holistic standard for evaluation – plenty of proposals answer all of these questions in satisfactory detail but get rejected for other reasons.
-However, it’s a crucial set of criteria all proposal writers must keep in mind if they wish to have a good chance of success.
+However, savvy proposal writers keep it in mind in order to boost their chances of success.

-Vertx Partners is committed to providing resources and education for first-time and veteran businesses looking to land a contract with the federal government.
-Interesting in joining our growing network of Appalachian businesses, entrepreneurs, researchers, and innovators?
-Reach out to Vertx today.
+Vertx Partners commits itself to providing resources and education for first-time and veteran businesses looking to land a contract with the federal government.
+Interested in joining our growing network of Appalachian businesses, entrepreneurs, researchers, and innovators?
+Contact Vertx today.

 Become an Innovator With Us